teverett/mailcradle/README.md

 The sorting process is similar to [winnowing](https://en.wikipedia.org/wiki/Winnowing), and that tool that has been used for centuries to winnow grain is a *cradle*.
 Therefore, I named the program MailCradle.
 Another name for a cradle is a [winnowing-fan](https://www.google.com/search?q=winnowing+fan), if you're interested to learn a bit about it.

+# Contributing

+MailCradle is a work in progress.
+Issues and Pull Requests are welcome.

 # License

 MailCradle is distributed under the 3-Clause BSD license.